-In 2020, I wore slippers 90% of the time.
-Don’t get me wrong, it was kind of nice to give my feet a rest while working from home, but my OOTDs suffered greatly, and I’m excited to invest in 2021’s boot trends and get a leg (err, foot) up on next year’s hottest footwear.
+Last year, I wore slippers 90% of the time.
+Don’t get me wrong, it was kind of nice to give my feet a rest while working from home, but my OOTDs suffered greatly, and I’m excited to invest in 2021’s boot trends and get a leg (err, foot) up on fall and winter’s hottest footwear.

 When shopping for boots, I always, always ensure I’ve already got the staples in my closet first.
 Black suede booties?
 Check.
 Brown leather riding boots?
 Check.
 Sparkly heeled pair I’ll only wear on New Year’s Eve?
 I know it’s silly, but check.
 From there, I allow myself to shop a few new pairs according to the year’s biggest trends, along with whatever else catches my eye—and luckily, those two areas overlap when it comes to 2021.
 Four top trends stand out among the rest, and I’ll definitely be shopping them all.

-I know you’re dying to shop these trends too, so without any further ado, read on for 2021’s best boot trends and my top selects for each.
+I know you’re dying to shop, too, so read on for 2021’s best boot trends and my top selects for each.

 Our mission at STYLECASTER is to bring style to the people, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.

 Everyone remembers Bratz Dolls’ mega-clunky shoes—and now, you can get a pair for yourself!
 Stomp around in chunky platform boots that add volume to your bottom half for a look that makes a major impact.
 So long, dainty footwear!

 Cobra Black Leather Boots

 To me, these Steve Madden babies are the epitome of Bratz Doll chic.
 It’s the double platform and sky-high heel for me!